 Learn more about the Dutch culture, legal prostitution and Amsterdam’s famous “Wallen” area.
 Join one of our super interesting walking tours with a local guide.
 During our tours we show awesome, hidden places and give many useful tips too.
 Check out out our high rating on Tripadvisor to get an idea of the value in exploring the Red Light District with one of our experienced local guides.
 You can do a 1,5 hour tour for just € 17.50.
 These tours start daily at 4 pm.
 Don’t miss a (Dutch) thing in De Wallen area with one of our licensed experts on your side!

-Below you’ll find the Amsterdam Red Light District Map containing the best restaurants, bars, coffeeshops and erotic entertainment.
+Here you find the Amsterdam Red Light District Map containing the best restaurants, bars, coffeeshops and erotic entertainment.
 Click on the circles within our Red Light District Map to get more information.
 Use the zoom in and out function to find out the precise locations of all the establishments that we recommend.

 Blue = Restaurants | Yellow = Bars & Cafes | Green = Coffeeshops | Red = Erotic clubs